What is Sickle Cell?

 There are different types of Sickle Cell

 These depend on the genes a baby inherits from their parents.
 All babies are now tested for Sickle Cell in their first week of life using a spot of blood taken from a heel-prick.
-There are over 1000 different types of unusual hemoglobin but the ones that are most commonly seen in the UK are hemoglobin S, hemoglobin C, hemoglobin D and beta thalassaemia.
+There are over 1000 different types of unusual haemoglobin but the ones that are most commonly seen in the UK are haemoglobin S, haemoglobin C, haemoglobin D and beta thalassaemia.
 Did you know it is estimated that 1 in 7 adults of African and Caribbean descent in the UK carry the Sickle Cell gene.
 In the UK it is estimated that there are over 15,000 people with Sickle Cell and over 250,000 with Sickle Cell trait (Sickle Cell gene).

 Things that can cause sickling of red blood cells include: